日本語版

 I have written for numerous websites over the years including my own blogs, some politics stuff and a long stint as a feature writer for a soccer news website, but I found with the Dragons a nice niche.
 Apart from Moeyo Dragons, I was unable to find anyone doing anything significant in the English language and decided to fill a hole and satiate my desire to share with the world all things Chunichi Dragons.

 I hope to, for as long as possible, provide information about the Dragons in English for everyone to enjoy from various sources in Japanese from print and web media.
-I'm doing my best to fill in the blanks in my knowledge and if I get the odd thing wrong, bare with me.
+I'm doing my best to fill in the blanks in my knowledge and if I get the odd thing wrong, bear with me.
 Unlike most NPB English language writers who are usually North American, I have very little background in baseball.
 As such, the lingo might be a bit off at times and I might even throw in a lot of phrases that would probably belong in a cricket match report rather than a baseball one.
 If anything this should be a fairly unique perspective.

 Current Goals and Format